rghedin/rghedin.github.io/_posts/2012-08-14-como-se-livrar-do-whatsapp-falso-do-facebook.md

 ---
 layout: post
-title: Como se livrar do WhatsApp falso do Facebook
+title: "Como se livrar do WhatsApp falso do Facebook"
 date: 2012-08-14 11:27 -0300
 ---
 Acabei de cair no golpe do WhatsApp falso do Facebook.
 Eu.
 Caí.
 Num.
 Golpe.
 Do.
 Facebook.